 Financial Management

-The executive shall set member fees.
+The executive shall set member fees on an annual basis.

 The Club Fee Schedule and revisions shall be adopted at any regular meeting of the executive.

 Coaches shall propose tryout fees for their team or teams they are responsible for.
-Tryout fee amounts shall be approved by the Executive.
+Tryout fee amounts shall be approved by the Executive Committee.

 All club and team expenses shall be paid by Club cheque bearing the signatures of two authorized signing officers of the Club.
 Sales receipts must be retained.

-Refunds to members will be considered by the Executive, on a prorated basis, in the event of injury or medical diagnosis that inhibit the ability to continue to carry out their role.
+Refunds to members will be considered by the Executive Committee, on a prorated basis, in the event of injury or medical diagnosis that inhibit the ability to continue to carry out their role.
+Refunds for other exceptional circumstances will be considered based on the facts and approved by the Executive Committee by majority vote.

 Members who remove themselves from a Team or the Club will not receive a refund.

-Members shall not claim expenses for Club purchases unless previously approved by the Executive by majority vote.
+Members shall not claim expenses for Club purchases unless prior approval has been obtained by the Executive Committee by majority vote.

-A financial report will be made at each executive meeting.
+A financial report will be made by the Treasurer at each executive meeting.

-A financial report will be made at each AGM.
+An audited financial report will be made at each AGM.

 Banking and Execution of Documents